-Although property prices and rents keep rising, this urban area across the Hudson River from New York City is still much more affordable than living in the Big Apple.
-The City is a great market for rental property owners targeting families and Millennials, with more than 70% of the residents in Jersey City renting rather than owning.
+Although property prices and rents do keep rising, this urban area across the Hudson River from New York City is still much more affordable than living in the Big Apple.
+The City is a great market for rental property owners targeting families and millennials, with a growing percentage of the residents in Jersey City renting rather than owning.

 Jersey City is part of the New York City metropolitan area and borders the Hudson River, Upper New York Bay, and Newark Bay.
 The economy is driven by a variety of business sectors including transportation and distribution, manufacturing, retail, and financial services.
 In fact, Jersey City has been nicknamed “Wall Street West” and is home to one of the largest banking centers in the country.

-Surging population growth in Jersey City is a sign of just how attractive the market is here.
+Over the last couple of years, the surging population growth in Jersey City is a sign of just how attractive the market is.
 Nightlife, family neighborhoods and luxury high rises, and relatively affordable real estate are helping to make Jersey City a magnet for singles, families, and businesses of all shapes and sizes.

 Key Population Stats: